fghaas/openstackisrael2014-panel/markdown/panelists.md

 Ravello Systems

-Note: Co-founder, chairman and president at Ravello systems and the only Israeli on our panel
+Note: Co-founder, chairman and president at Ravello systems and the only Israeli on our panel -- as such, he certainly needs no introduction to the following concept, which, however, I'll briefly explain for our other speakers.
+(This is arguably one of the most important concepts I've been confronted with in this country.)